 Consider the types of audit and the audit processing requirements when allocating audit storage capacity.
 Configure your information system so that it periodically transfers audit records to an alternate system or media in order to utilize storage capacity effectively.

 [NIST SP 800-53 AU-4]

 Provide an audit reduction and report generation capability that supports on-demand audit review, analysis, and reporting requirements and does not alter the original content or time ordering of audit records.

-T31 - §164.312(b) Standard Does your practice retain copies of its audit/access records?

-Yes

-No

-If no, please select from the following:

-Cost

-Practice Size

-Complexity

-Alternate Solution

-Please detail your current activities: